Karankawa people: Relations with the Spanish

 A new mission, Mission Rosario, was established in 1754.
 It was in constant fear of revolt by the natives in the mission and often appealed to La Bahía for military aid.
 Overall, it was extremely ineffective as a spiritual and "civilizing" center.
 The Karankawa fled when subjected to any corporal punishment, and continued to enjoy the resources provided by the Spanish without being dependent on them.

 Over time, the Karankawa grew to speak Spanish with great fluency and adopted Spanish names for themselves to facilitate interaction with the whites.

 The late 18th century had a revival of Karankawa resistance and strength.
 The Spanish began to see them as unable to be converted to mission life, and some began to scheme for their extermination, but none of these schemes was successfully carried out.

 In 1779, in response to the killing of Spanish sailors by a group of Karankawas, led by Joseph Maria, along the Texas Gulf Coast, and a later raid on Mission Rosario also masterminded by Maria that led to the mission's abandonment by the Spanish, they planned a series of punitive expeditions against the Karankawa intended to exterminate them, although all of these proved abortive and unsuccessful, and they were abandoned as a strategy by 1786, with the war ending three years later, in 1789.

 In 1806, the Rosario mission was merged with that of Refugio.
 In 1830, Refugio and La Bahía del Espiritu Santo were secularized.

 Relations with the English and the French

-While the Spanish tried to incorporate the Karankawa into their empire, the Karankawa engaged in purely economic terms with the English and the French, trading skins and deer for weapons (i.e., muskets, guns) and household goods.
+While the Spanish tried to incorporate the Karankawa into their empire, the Karankawa engaged in purely economic terms with the English and the French, trading skins and deer for weapons (i.e., muskets, guns, cloth) and household goods.